Free. Instant. No signup. Pulls recalls and complaints for your exact vehicle.

 Is an extended warranty worth it on a 2006 BMW M3?

 Math is straightforward: a quality service contract runs $1,800–3,500 over 3 years.
 With 216 complaints on file and the costliest repair averaging $1,100, one major failure more than pays for it.
-The catch is reading the contract — many providers exclude wear items and require pre-authorization, so cheaper plans aren't always better value.
+The catch is reading the contract — many providers exclude wear items and require pre-authorization, so cheaper plans are not always better value.

 Recall and complaint data sourced from the National Highway Traffic Safety Administration (NHTSA)

-by ProblemsByVin contributors and reviewed by ASE-certified mechanics.
-We are not affiliated
+Editorial commentary written by ProblemsByVin contributors and reviewed by ASE-certified mechanics.

-with bmw.
-Some links on this page are affiliate links and we may earn a commission
+We are not affiliated with BMW.
+Some links on this page are affiliate links and we

-if you complete a quote or purchase.
+may earn a commission if you complete a quote or purchase.